FullScreenShenanigans/UserWrappr/README.md

 3. Contents are created in the usable area.
 4. Once view libraries are loaded, menus for them are created in the usable area.

-### `Display`

-#### Sizing Strategy
+### Sizing Strategy

-A Display will fill your content and menu to its provided size schema, relative to the visible browser window.
+The container with your content and menus will fill as per its provided size schema, relative to the visible browser window.
 Creation of the display area follows this strategy:

 1. The visible window size is measured.
 2. The container size is calculated from the window size and provided size schema.
-3. Basic menu controls is created within the container.
+3. Basic menu controls are created within the container.
 4. The remaining container size is calculated, and contents created within.

 Later, a full menu will be created and bound to the menu controls.